 Happily we, with all the Church of God, have too often, unworthy of it as we are, had experience of the faithfulness of Jesus, to be troubled with this interpretation.

 It is a mistake to restrict to discipline the scope of this promise.
 It is, on the contrary, one reason for which discipline thus exercised is recognized by God; and that reason is, that Jesus is there.
 But this precious declaration is applicable, and more directly applicable, to requests made in similar circumstances than to discipline.
 It is a fact always true that, where two or three are met in the name of Jesus, Jesus is there.
-It is a general declaration given as a reason for which discipline is valid. *For,* says the Lord, where two or three are met in my name, there I am in their midst.
+It is a general declaration given as a reason for which discipline is valid. *For*, says the Lord, where two or three are met in my name, there I am in their midst.
 Nothing more simple.
 I have nothing then to recognize except that the interpretation is wrong.

-I have already spoken of Nehemiah&#8217;s altar.
+I have already spoken of Nehemiah's altar.
 The passage from Jeremiah proves nothing, unless this principle, namely, that the Lord can put aside that which He has Himself established.
 In fact, that has come to pass as regards the elders.
 The question is simply this, Is it the will of God that we should re-establish any anew officially?
 As to the altar, we have it, and we have it restored through grace.
 We adore with joy around the table of the Lord.
 We can do the same in everything, which is not a pretension to that we do not possess.